 Others can benefit from egg donation including cancer survivors rendered infertile by treatment and couples wanting to avoid passing along a genetic condition.

-The following are facts women considering egg donation should keep in mind:
+Facts women considering being an egg donor should keep in mind

 - Egg donors must be healthy, non-smoking women, aged 20-32.